-Is Invesco Mortgage Capital Inc (NYSE:IVR) a buy right now?
-The smart money is in an optimistic mood.
-The number of long hedge fund bets improved by 2 recently.
+Is Invesco Mortgage Capital Inc (NYSE:IVR) going to take off soon?
+Prominent investors are betting on the stock.
+The number of long hedge fund bets inched up by 2 recently.
 Our calculations also showed that ivr isn’t among the 30 most popular stocks among hedge funds.
-IVR was in 13 hedge funds’ portfolios at the end of December.
-There were 11 hedge funds in our database with IVR holdings at the end of the previous quarter.

-We’re going to analyze the recent hedge fund action regarding Invesco Mortgage Capital Inc (NYSE:IVR).
+Let’s take a gander at the latest hedge fund action encompassing Invesco Mortgage Capital Inc (NYSE:IVR).

-Heading into the first quarter of 2019, a total of 13 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 18% from one quarter earlier.
-On the other hand, there were a total of 14 hedge funds with a bullish position in IVR a year ago.
-With the smart money’s positions undergoing their usual ebb and flow, there exists a few notable hedge fund managers who were adding to their stakes meaningfully (or already accumulated large positions).
+Heading into the second quarter of 2019, a total of 15 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 15% from the previous quarter.
+By comparison, 14 hedge funds held shares or bullish call options in IVR a year ago.
+With the smart money’s positions undergoing their usual ebb and flow, there exists an “upper tier” of notable hedge fund managers who were increasing their holdings substantially (or already accumulated large positions).

-Among these funds, Renaissance Technologies held the most valuable stake in Invesco Mortgage Capital Inc (NYSE:IVR), which was worth $11.4 million at the end of the fourth quarter.
-On the second spot was Balyasny Asset Management which amassed $8.2 million worth of shares.
-Moreover, AQR Capital Management, Holocene Advisors, and McKinley Capital Management were also bullish on Invesco Mortgage Capital Inc (NYSE:IVR), allocating a large percentage of their portfolios to this stock.
+Among these funds, Citadel Investment Group held the most valuable stake in Invesco Mortgage Capital Inc (NYSE:IVR), which was worth $53 million at the end of the first quarter.
+On the second spot was Renaissance Technologies which amassed $28.5 million worth of shares.
+Moreover, Millennium Management, AQR Capital Management, and McKinley Capital Management were also bullish on Invesco Mortgage Capital Inc (NYSE:IVR), allocating a large percentage of their portfolios to this stock.

-As one would reasonably expect, key hedge funds were leading the bulls’ herd.
-Balyasny Asset Management, managed by Dmitry Balyasny, assembled the largest position in Invesco Mortgage Capital Inc (NYSE:IVR).
-Balyasny Asset Management had $8.2 million invested in the company at the end of the quarter.
-Peter Rathjens, Bruce Clarke and John Campbell’s Arrowstreet Capital also initiated a $0.3 million position during the quarter.
-The other funds with new positions in the stock are Michael Platt and William Reeves’s BlueCrest Capital Mgmt., D. E. Shaw’s D E Shaw, and Andrew Weiss’s Weiss Asset Management.
+As one would reasonably expect, specific money managers were breaking ground themselves.
+Millennium Management, managed by Israel Englander, established the biggest position in Invesco Mortgage Capital Inc (NYSE:IVR).
+Millennium Management had $5.3 million invested in the company at the end of the quarter.
+Bruce Kovner’s Caxton Associates LP also made a $0.8 million investment in the stock during the quarter.
+The other funds with new positions in the stock are Roger Ibbotson’s Zebra Capital Management, Jeffrey Talpins’s Element Capital Management, and John Overdeck and David Siegel’s Two Sigma Advisors.